Owner, Lisa Laney is interviewed by Aging Life Care Association™ on the topic of End of Life.

 Geriatric Care Manager

-Bachelors and Masters degrees in nursing from the University of Virginia with a career both broad & deep with a focus on women’s health & primary care.
+Beth has Bachelors and Masters degrees in nursing from the University of Virginia with a career both broad & deep with a focus on women’s health & primary care.

 Beth’s big picture vision delivers quality skills to patients and families who are navigating aging and a complicated health care system.